CZ-NIC/fred-docs/Concepts/Teccheck.rst

 If a check is requested by a registrar via EPP, the results are delivered to the registrar in a :ref:`EPP poll message <epp-poll-type-techcheck>`.

-If a periodic check fails, technical contacts of a nsset are :ref:`notified by email <email-type-techcheck>` which informs also about the cause of the failure.
+If a periodic check fails, technical contacts of an nsset are :ref:`notified by email <email-type-techcheck>` which informs also about the cause of the failure.